Giacinto Scoles

-Biography
+Life and career

-Scoles was born in Italy and raised there through the Second World War.
+Scoles was born in Turin, Italy, and was raised there throughout the Second World War.
 A few years after the war he moved, with his family, to Spain, where Scoles spent his adolescence.
 He returned to Italy and graduated the University of Genoa in 1959 with a degree in Chemistry.
-His publication record started with “Vapour Pressure of Isotopic Liquids I” published 1959 in Il Nuovo Cimento.
+His publication record started with "Vapour Pressure of Isotopic Liquids I" published 1959 in Il Nuovo Cimento.
 Starting his interdisciplinary research between chemistry and physics, in 1960 he was appointed Assistant Professorship in the Physics Department of the University of Genoa where he taught a lab course and conducted experiments on isotope separation during physical adsorption (physisorption).

-In 1961, he changed research area and joined Jan Beenakker’s group at the Kamerlingh-Onnes Laboratorium of Leiden University in the Netherlands.
-There he coauthored one of the first papers [1] on what became soon known as the Senftleben-Beenakker effect: The influence of an external magnetic or electric field on the transport properties of dilute polyatomic gases.
+In 1961, he changed research area and joined Jan Beenakker's group at the Kamerlingh-Onnes Laboratorium of Leiden University in the Netherlands.
+There he co-authored one of the first papers on what became soon known as the Senftleben-Beenakker effect: the influence of an external magnetic or electric field on the transport properties of dilute polyatomic gases.
 The idea behind this effect is that every polyatomic molecule – even a simple paramagnetic one like N2 – has a magnetic moment, due to its end-over-end rotation, which can be used as a handle to make it precess in an external magnetic field.
 If the precession frequency is sufficiently large compared to the collision frequency, the average kinetic cross section will change, and so will the transport properties.
 Likewise, for polar molecules one may employ electric fields to achieve the desired precession.
 This field has yielded a wealth of information on the non-spherical part (i.e. the angle dependence) of the intermolecular potential.
 In addition, several new phenomena were later discovered that had been believed to be non-existing in neutral gases, like transverse transport effects in a magnetic field, comparable to the Hall effect in electrical conduction.